 These factors (especially housing) appear to have created a fertile environment for the Liberals.
 The Liberal strength grew slowly with seven elected members from 1978-82 and 19 (out of a possible 50) from 1982-86.

 The detail of how the Neighbourhoods operated and their effectiveness are covered superbly by Janice Morphet (2) and Vivien Lowndes and Gerry Stoker (3).
-I won’t disrespect their work by trying to condense it here.
-I urge you to read them.
+What follows in the next section is based on their analysis.

 Whatever the academic conclusion on effectiveness (and it was far from clear cut), it was ultimately public opinion and the ballot box that killed off the Neighbourhoods.
-The Liberals, by now constituted as the Liberal Democrats, consolidated their position in the 1990 local elections, securing another four years for the Neighbourhoods.
-Yet despite the victory, public opinion was shifting.
+Despite the Liberal Democrats’ 1990 victory in the Council elections, public opinion was shifting.
 One much mentioned gripe centred on the difficulty in Council tenants moving home between Neighbourhoods – one former employee suggested to me that it was easier to move out of the Borough than within it.
 As the Independent (4) reported:

 “An elderly resident living at one end of Salmon Lane in Poplar requiring the support of a relative that lives at the other end of Salmon Lane in Stepney would be unable to move under the old [Neighbourhood] system.”